 As a graduate of He Korowai Ākonga you can apply for teacher registration with the New Zealand Education Council and start your career in primary teaching.

 When you complete this degree, you'll get this qualification:

-This is a full-time programme that consists of 360 credits (120 credits per year).
+This is a full-time programme that consists of 360 credits (120 credits per year) over three years.
 Throughout the programme you will be required to attend:

 Activity directed learning will also need to be completed outside of class time.
 This will amount to approximately: